George Conditt IV

-George Conditt IV (born August 22, 2000) is an American-Puerto Rican professional basketball player for Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).
+George Conditt IV (born August 22, 2000) is an American-Puerto Rican professional basketball player for Básquet Coruña of the Liga ACB.
 He played college basketball for the Iowa State Cyclones and represents the Puerto Rican national basketball team in FIBA basketball competitions.

 Early life

 Conditt was born in Chicago, Illinois.
 He attended Corliss High School.
 He was an honor student.
 As a senior, he averaged 14.7 points, 17.0 rebounds and 8.0 blocks per game.
 He led Corliss to a 24–5 record, falling short of the school's first state tournament appearance by one game.
 He was selected to the Class 2A first-team All-State, the Chicago Sun-Times Class 2A second-team and was an All-Area honorable mention.
 Conditt was also selected to the USA Today All-USA high school basketball team Illinois Boys Basketball second team.
 He played in the City + Suburban All-Star Game and Prep Ball Stars Midwest Challenge.
 Ranked a three-star recruit by 247Sports, ESPN and Rivals.com, he picked Iowa State over Illinois and New Mexico.